Captain Flint: Appearances in film

 Flint appears briefly in the Soviet comedy adaptation Return to Treasure Island in some live-action scenes, although not in the "main story" hand-drawn part.
 At the very beginning of the film, he is seen digging his treasure and completing his map.
-At the same scene, some pirates try to kill Flint to get that map, but instead they kill each other in a cartoon-ish way, unable to peacefully decide who is the best one to have it; however, then Billy Bones makes his step from behind of the tree and kills Flint with his gun, taking that map from his body.
-Nevertheless, a character meant to be Flint or resembling him (possibly, his ghost) still appears in most of the live-action scenes, ending with the final scene, in which he complains that the movie is over, so he "won't be probably killed".
-He was played by Valery Chiglyayev (throughout the movie) and Yuri Nevgamonny (second part of the movie, Ben Gunn story).
+In the same scene, some pirates try to kill Flint to get that map, but end up killing each other instead in a cartoon-ish manner, for they were unable to peacefully decide who should have it.
+However, Billy Bones appears among them from his hiding place behind a tree and shoots Flint, retrieving the map from his body.
+Nevertheless, a character meant to be Flint or resembling him (possibly his ghost) still appears in most of the live-action scenes, ending with the final scene, in which he comments that the movie is over, so he "won't be probably killed".
+He was played by Valery Chiglyayev throughout the movie and Yuri Nevgamonny in the second part of the movie, the Ben Gunn story.

-In the movie Muppet Treasure Island, a loose adaptation of the Stevenson story, Captain Flint is shown at the opening burying the said treasure and thereafter killing all the crew who buried it for him.
-He then returns to sea and gives his map of the place to Billy Bones, who takes it with him.
-Flint has fifteen crew members to dig the treasure pit in this version, not six, so there is a difference.
-Also, the treasure itself is guineas and pieces of eight.
-In the film, he is known as Bernie Flint, as Benjamina Gunn mentions.
+In the film Muppet Treasure Island, a loose adaptation of the Stevenson story, Captain Flint is shown at the opening scene burying the treasure and subsequently killing all the crew who buried it for him.
+He then sails away from the location and gives his map to Billy Bones, who takes it with him.
+Flint has fifteen crew members to dig the treasure pit in this version instead of six, and treasure itself is guineas and pieces of eight.
+In the film, Benjamina Gunn mentions he is known as Bernie Flint.

 Captain Flint was shown briefly in the animated feature film Treasure Planet by Disney.
-In this film, the character was voiced by Peter Cullen, and known as Nathaniel Flint, a space pirate of non-human origins whose reputation was legendary for leading his ship and his crew to plunder merchant ships, infamously appearing and disappearing without a trace, and eventually burying his treasure (called by many "Flint's Trove" and/or "the loot of a thousand worlds") inside the giant alien mechanism known as Treasure Planet.
-To make sure nobody would steal his treasure, he rigged the planet to explode should anyone set off the booby trap and stole the memory of B.E.N so he would not let him tell anyone by the trap Flint set on the planet.
+In this film, the character was voiced by Peter Cullen and known as Nathaniel Flint, a space pirate of non-human origins whose reputation was legendary for leading his ship and his crew to plunder merchant ships, infamously appearing and disappearing without a trace, and eventually burying his treasure (called by many "Flint's Trove" and/or "the loot of a thousand worlds") inside the giant alien mechanism known as Treasure Planet.
+To make sure nobody would steal his treasure, he rigged the planet to explode should anyone set off the booby trap and stole the memory of navigational robot B.E.N so he would not tell anyone about it.